shapely/shapely/docs/migration.rst

 This functionality is available for Point, LineString, LinearRing and MultiPoint.

-For more robust interoperability with numpy, this array interface will be removed from those geometry classes, and limited to the ``coords``.
+For more robust interoperability with NumPy, this array interface will be removed from those geometry classes, and limited to the ``coords``.

-Starting with Shapely 1.8, converting a geometry object to a numpy array directly will start raising a warning::
+Starting with Shapely 1.8, converting a geometry object to a NumPy array directly will start raising a warning::

     >>> np.asarray(line)
     ShapelyDeprecationWarning: The array interface is deprecated and will no longer work in Shapely 2.0.
-Convert the '.coords' to a numpy array instead. array([[0., 0.],
+Convert the '.coords' to a NumPy array instead. array([[0., 0.],
            [1., 1.],
            [2., 2.]])

-**How do I update my code?** To convert a geometry to a numpy array, you can convert the ``.coords`` attribute instead::
+**How do I update my code?** To convert a geometry to a NumPy array, you can convert the ``.coords`` attribute instead::

     >>> line.coords